RemcoBlok/MessageContractAnalyzer/README.md

     }

 Note that JsonMessageSerializer is from MassTransit.
 MassTransit generates a class definition at runtime for the message contract and maintains a cached mapping of message contracts to these runtime generated class definitions.
 JsonMessageSerializer uses these runtime generated class definitions for deserialization.

+I will be happy to transfer ownership of this repository to the MassTransit project.